Doug E. Doug: Professional career

-In theater, Doug starred in the musical Purlie.
-It ran from March 31 through April 3, 2005.
+In theater, Doug starred in the musical Purlie, whIch ran briefly in March and April of 2005.

-Doug made his debut as a director/producer with the screenplay Citizen James, in which he also co-wrote and starred.
+Doug made his debut as a director/producer with the screenplay Citizen James, in which he also co-wrote and starred in.
 Citizen James aired on Starz Encore/ BET Movies.

-Doug launched a new YouTube comedy channel The Doug Life Show in late 2012 as part of The Comedy Shaq Network.
-It is a series of skit comedy and commentaries very loosely based around the experiences, thoughts, and life of Doug.
+Doug launched a new YouTube comedy-channel series, The Doug Life Show in late 2012, as part of The Comedy Shaq Network.
+It is a series of skit comedy and commentaries, very loosely based around the experiences, thoughts, and real life of Doug, which sometimes features his cousin (Sasikumar Ramakrishnan)) with his zany adventures in Kampung Rawa.

-He stars in the 2015 movie An Act of War.
+He starred in the 2015 movie An Act of War.